“Come on, I want you to meet the world’s greatest drummer, Stan King!”

 With FRANKIE TRUMBAUER & HIS ORCHESTRA, 1929

 Stan King is nothing short of an enigma.
 He was, hands-down, the busiest session drummer of the ‘20s, who recorded with just about everyone; an early equivalent of a Bernard Purdie or a Steve Gadd – yet the majority of these records still haven’t been commercially reissued, either on CD or digital streaming platforms.
 He was a member of several famous bands during his career – yet I could only find two or three blurry photos of him, either on the internet or in books.
 He made far, far more records than any other drummer in the entire decade – yet even the most scholarly works on 1920s jazz only contain a couple of references to him (mostly simple personnel lists on the order of: ‘X on piano, Y on bass, Stan King on drums’).
 He recorded with both Bix Beiderbecke and Louis Armstrong during their heydays.
 His life should be legend!
 Instead, it’s largely shrouded in mystery.

-Frederick Stanley King was a New Englander, born on 25th February 1900 in the town of Hartford, Connecticut.
-I can find no information at all about his early years, but it seems reasonably safe to assume that like the majority of his peers he would have been heavily influenced as a teenager by the ODJB‘s records and the subsequent ‘jazz craze’ which swept America and the world.
-He was unfortunate enough to be drafted for the Great War, but fortunate enough that it came too late – September 1918 – to place him in danger of going to France.
+Frederick Stanley King was a New Englander, born on 25th February 1900 in the town of Hartford, Connecticut, the son of a music teacher.
+I can find no information at all about his early years, but it seems reasonably safe to assume that like the majority of his peers he would have been heavily influenced as a late-teenager by the ODJB‘s first ever jazz records, and the subsequent ‘jazz craze’ which swept America and the world.
+King turned eighteen in 1918 and found work as a printer’s helper, until September of that year when he was drafted for the Great War and served at a Student Army Training Corps college (where enlistees studied college part-time alongside their military training).
+Fortunately Stan’s call-up came at too late a stage in hostilities to actually place him in danger of being sent to the trenches, and he remained safely in America training up until the Armistice.